On-board cameras for commercial fishing vessels

 New Zealand regulations for on-board cameras on commercial fishing vessels came into effect in 2018.

-More information about the roll-out
+More information about the initial rollout

 To find out more, including privacy, and guidance and support for fishers, refer to: